f-f/book-librarj/README.md

 1. Create the RDS database with `./scripts/run-cloudformation`
 2. Wait until it's created.
 Then get its coordinates with `./scripts/read-cloudformation`
 3. Put this data and some ElasticBeanstalk-enabled IAM credentials in `credentials.sh`
+4. Insert data into RDS instance by running `./scripts/migrate`
-4. Run the service on ElasticBeanstalk with `./scripts/deploy-aws`
+5. Run the service on ElasticBeanstalk with `./scripts/deploy-aws`